Plastic Bag Sales Fell By 90% At England's Large Retailers In Past 4 Years

 Across all retailers, the number of plastic bag sales reported was 1.11 billion from April 2018 to April 2019.
 Just two years earlier, the figure was 2.12 billion, according to the government's tally.

-In the U.K., similar 5-pence charges are also levied on shoppers in Scotland, Wales and Northern Ireland.
-As the BBC notes, that minimum charge applies to all retailers.
+Similar 5-pence charges are levied on shoppers in Scotland, Wales and Northern Ireland.
+But, as the BBC notes, that minimum charge applies to all retailers.

 Whether it's grocery bags or drinking straws, single-use plastics have become a frequent target for governments that want to reduce ocean waste and cut down plastic's presence in our food supply and drinking water.